lucasaa482/gitscrolls/meta/architecture.md

 - How to critique without crushing
 - The cycle of mentorship that sustains the craft

+### __Scroll X: The Circular Return__

+_"Every ending is a new beginning"_

+- The completion that enables fresh starts
+- How exile transforms into homecoming through growth
+- Creating communities that catch and nurture the next generation
+- The eternal cycle: student → teacher → community builder → enabler of students

 ---

 ## Sacred Questions Each Phase Answers